sahil199926/housing-prediction/README.md

 number of rooms in target house

 # NO. OF BEDROOMS
-number of beadrooms in target house
+number of bedrooms in target house

 # AREA POPULATION
 population of area where our target house is located